-- 1. It is pointed out that these provisions confer sweeping power on the President who may transform himself/herself from the role of a guardian to a power drunk ruler.
-Here, is discovered a very dangerous opening for the creation of an absolute State with unlimited sovereignty. - 2.
+- 1. It is pointed out that these provisions confer sweeping power on the President who may transform himself/herself from the role of a guardian to a power drunk ruler. - 2.
 The emergency provisions are incompatible with the doctrine of federalism.
-The way Art.
-356 has been invoked in the past bears a clear testimony to the fact that the ruling party at the centre has broken the tips of the State Governments in the hands of other parties and played havoc with the phrase 'breakdown of the constitutional machinery'.
-In fact on the unscrupulous use and deliberate misuse of Art 356, Prof. Rao comments that, no doubt, our constitution contains many unfederal features, but this Article "may be called the crown of all". - 3.
-A deeper study of the provision of the State Emergency leads to the examination of many serous loopholes.
+In fact on the unscrupulous use and deliberate misuse of Art 356, Prof. Rao comments that, no doubt, our constitution contains many unfederal features, but this Article "may be called the crowm of all". - 3.
+A deeper study of the provision of the State Emergency leads to the examiniation of many serous loopholes.
 If the people are the makers of the Government, they are capable enough to be also its unmakers, or the judges, or the controllers of its activities.
-Whenever there is a political crisis in a state, the people must look towards the centre to come to their rescue, or,

-- they must create problems for the centre so that the imposition of the President's rule becomes unavoidable.
 The issue then becomes like a tussle between the centre and the people of the state. - 4.
 What is a matter of grave concern is that the duration of national and financial emergencies can be extended for any length of time and the government may not like to revoke it even when normal times may be said to prevail.

-7.10 Position of the President
+8.11 Position of the President

-In view of the powers of the President we need to analyse the position that he/ she occupies in the political system.
+In view of the powers of the President we need to analyse the position that he/she occupies in the political system.
 The Indian Constitution has hardly any detailed explanation with regard to the real nature of the Indian Presidency.
-As such it has given rise to serious debates and controversy amongst the scholars on the Indian Constitution.
 An overall assessment however, suggests that in different aspects the President has been assigned with greater powers by the Constitution of India.
-Judged from a theoretical perspective this cannot be denied.
 Despite such enormous powers assigned to the President by the Constitution, yet like Pylee, we too fear whether these powers are at all to be exercised by him/her or not.
 On the answer to this question will depend the real position of the President in the governmental system established by the Constitution rather than what may appear from a literal reading of the Constitutional provisions.
-It is here, that we have to turn to the nature as well as the working of the Government of India.
 Infact to a great extent the position of the President depends on the nature of relationship which he/she shares with the Council of Ministers more particularly with that of the Prime Minister.

-To view the actual position of the Indian President it is essential for us to review the political system of the country.
-Along with it, is equally essentially to examine the vision or the objective which the framers had in their mind in creating the post of the President.
 In a Parliamentary form of government, the tenure of office of the virtual executive is dependent on the will of the Legislature while in a Presidential government the tenure of office of the executive is independent of the will of the Legislature.
-Thus, in the Presidential form, the model for which is the United Statesthe President is the real head of the executive who is elected by the people for a fixed term.
+Thus, in the Presidential form, the model for which is the United States-the President is the real head of the executive who is elected by the people for a fixed term.
 He/she is independent of the Legislature as regards his/her tenure and is not responsible to the Legislature for his/her acts.
-On the other hand, in the parliamentary system represented by England, the head of the executive i.e. the Crown is a mere titular head and the virtual executive power is wielded by the Cabinet, a body formed of the elected members of the legislature and is responsible to the popular house of the legislature for their office and actions.
+On the other hand, in the parliamentary system represented by England, the head of the executive i.e. the Crown is a mere titular head and the virtual executive power is wielded by the Cabinet.